 Best Practices for Attorneys

-When planning for possible substitute service:
+When planning for a possible substitute service:

 1. Start service immediately.